 Indeed, what these earlier experiments demonstrate, alongside the style of their writing, is the use of specific textual arrangements and page layout to disrupt what has subsequently been described as a "readerly" immersion in the text.
-This is an idea that, by the late 1960s, had been articulated through the theoretical writings of Roland Barthes through, for example, his depictions of "the death of the author" and the "writerly text."5
+This is an idea that, by the late 1960s, had been articulated through the theoretical writings of Roland Barthes through, for example, his depictions of "the death of the author" and the "writerly text."

-So, in relation to the turn to language and text in the art of this period, it is worth noting that "The Death of the Author" was first published in 1967 in a printed booklet within the art magazine Aspen alongside another identical booklet that contained an important typographic work by the artist Dan Graham: "Poem, March 1966" (see Figure 1).
-As with Barthes's essay, this work by Graham is discussed in relation to a conceptual shift away from the idea of artistic authorship and the autonomous work through the way in which it is typographically constructed, not by the artist but via an editor's response to questions about a document's editorial and design specification (see Figure 2).
+So, in relation to the turn to language and text in the art of this period, it is worth noting that "The Death of the Author" was first published in 1967 in a printed booklet within the art magazine "Aspen" alongside another identical booklet that contained an important typographic work by the artist Dan Graham: "Poem, March 1966" (Fig. 1).
+As with Barthes's essay, this work by Graham is discussed in relation to a conceptual shift away from the idea of artistic authorship and the autonomous work through the way in which it is typographically constructed, not by the artist but via an editor's response to questions about a document's editorial and design specification (Fig. 2).

 What is therefore essential with regard to these text-based Conceptual artworks is to see how they, in fact, emerged out of the intersecting of a number of historical and theoretical factors.
-These include the aforementioned philosophical territory and the obvious art historical lineage back to the nomination and staging of Duchamp's Readymades, but also incorporate other contextual features surrounding the visual arts at that time, such as the breakdown of the critical discourse of medium-specific modernism and links to experimental poetry and literature.
-What is more, this also
+These include the aforementioned philosophical